 Some Fats Are Good, Some Fats Are Better

-Vegetarians are likely to have a higher intake of omega-6 fatty acids which is found in vegetable oils including sunflower, safflower, grapeseed, corn and soy oil.
-Current estimations for intake of omega-6s to omega-3s is a ratio of 10:1, but researchers have found that maximal conversion of ALA to both EPA and DHA occurs with an omega-6 to omega-3 ratio of about 2:1.
+Vegetarians are likely to have a higher intake of omega-6 fatty acids which are found in vegetable oils including sunflower, safflower, grapeseed, corn and soy oil.
+Omega-6s are also found in healthier foods including nuts and seeds.
+Current estimations for intake of omega-6s to omega-3s for the general population is a ratio of 10:1.
+Researchers have found a ratio of 2:1 is required for maximum conversion of ALA to both EPA and DHA.

-Trans fats are created through the hydrogenation of vegetable oils, which turns them into a solid.
+Trans fats are created through the hydrogenation of vegetable oils, which turns a liquid fat into a solid.
 Trans fats can be found in margarine, store-bought baked goods, crackers, fried foods including doughnuts, frozen pizzas and pie crusts and in many fast food restaurants.
-Trans fats have been shown to increase our LDL of bad cholesterol and decrease our HDL good cholesterol.
+Aside from decreasing the conversion of ALA to EPA and DHA, trans fats have also been shown to increase our LDL or bad cholesterol and decrease our HDL good cholesterol.
 They have been strongly linked to increased risk of heart attack and stroke.

-So How Much Plant Based Omega-3 Fatty Acids Do I Need?
+How Much Plant Based Omega-3s Do Vegetarians and Vegans Need?

-So why do vegetarians enjoy a longer life expectancy and reduced risk of chronic diseases if they may not be getting direct sources of EPA and DHA?
+Why do vegetarians enjoy a longer life expectancy and reduced risk of chronic diseases if they are at a higher risk of EPA and DHA deficiency?
 Epidemiologic and randomized controlled clinical studies have studied the effects of marine and plant sources of omega-3 fatty acids and have found that both marine and plant-derived omega-3 fatty acids have cardio-protective effects.
 So it seems there is a great unknown as to why we can’t find anything wrong with vegetarians despite them not getting direct sources of EPA and DHA – maybe flaxseeds really are the wonder-food of all wonder-foods.

 Did Someone Say Seaweed?

-Seaweed and microalgae are the only plant sources of EPA and DHA – but at a very low concentration due to their extremely low total fat content (except for DHA-rich microalgae -see below table for supplement form).
+Seaweed and microalgae are the only plant sources of EPA and DHA – but at a very low concentration due to their extremely low total fat content (except in supplement form).
 Blue-green algae (spirulina) are low in EPA and DHA and rich in omega-6’s.
-A 100 gram serve of macroalgea, aka seaweed, provides about 100mg of EPA, but little DHA.
+A 100 gram serve of macroalgea, or seaweed, provides about 100mg of EPA, but little DHA.
 This is more beneficial in countries where there is a large consumption of seaweed on a daily basis.

-How Much Alpha-Linolenic Acid (ALA) Do I Need?
+How Much Alpha-Linolenic Acid (ALA) Omega-3s Do Vegetarians and Vegans Need?